cloudstax/firecamp/docs/installation/README.md

   * [Delete the Stateful Service](https://github.com/cloudstax/firecamp/tree/master/docs/installation#delete-the-stateful-service)

 # Installation on AWS
+This doc always links to the last official release, currently 0.9.1.
+If you want to test against the latest master branch, which is under developing, manually replace the 0.9.1 to latest for the CloudFormation template and firecamp-service-cli.

 ## Install the FireCamp Cluster
 The FireCamp cluster could be easily installed using AWS CloudFormation.
 The CloudFormation template will create an ECS or Docker Swarm cluster across 3 AvailabilityZones.
 So the stateful services such as MongoDB could have 3 replicas on 3 AvailabilityZones, to tolerate the single availability zone failure.